Anas1108/Game_of_Life/README.md

 - ### Clone the repository:
    git clone https://github.com/Anas1108/Game_of_Life
 - ### Compile the source code:
-   g++ -o game-of-life main.cpp
+   g++ -o GameOfLife main.cpp

 ## Usage
 ### Run the compiled binary:
-./game-of-life
+./GameOfLife

 ## Input
 - The program takes the size of the grid and the initial state of the cells as input.